Anúncios

 - Head of Household: $21,900

-These amounts show the IRS’s adjustment for inflation, aiming to alleviate the tax burden as the cost of living increases.
+These adjustments reflect the IRS’s efforts to ease the tax burden as the cost of living increases.
+The table below illustrates the differences between the two years:

 Filing Status | 2023 Standard Deduction | 2024 Standard Deduction | Increase |